fhunleth/blstrobe/README.md

 information that you could possibly want on this topic.

 NOTE: I only have an XL2420Z monitor so monitor detection is limited.
 Use the -f flag for now and let me know your monitor's manufacture/product ID.
+If you are having trouble with inconsistent results, try the `-r` option and let me know your setup and what value works for you.

 # Building from source